szabolcsdombi/zengl/README.md

 ZenGL is a low level library, it adds no magic on the rendering side.
 All you need to know is OpenGL.

-ZenGL runs Natively (Desktop OpenGL), on top of Angle (DirectX, Vulkan, Meta), WebGL2 (In the Browser).
+ZenGL runs Natively (Desktop OpenGL), on top of Angle (DirectX, Vulkan, Metal), or WebGL2 (In the Browser).

 ## Examples